 General Rules for team Competition

-53) Any group of players may nominate for a competition by submitting the team name and with at least 6 names of players on the nomination form provided for that purpose, and forwarding it to the Club Captain by the given closing date.
+53) Any group of players may nominate for the 6-a-side competition by submitting the team name and with at least 6 names of players on the nomination form provided for that purpose or 4 players for the 4-a-side competition, and forwarding it to the Club Captain by the given closing date.
 NB No team may play more than 10 players per team on any given night.

 54) In all scheduled matches of the team competition 2 points will be awarded to the winning team.